 The escrow company is a neutral third party and their job is to hold the buyer’s funds, and verify that the buyer and seller both meet the terms and conditions of the purchase contract.

-Typically, once escrow closes you'll receive the keys, then it's time to move in.
+Typically, once escrow closes you’ll receive the keys and you can move in.
 Keep in mind, certain delays in escrow can also affect the close of escrow date.

 Preparing to Move In